jzombie/zenosmosis-blog/README.md

 - **Search overlay:** Click the search icon or press `/` to open it, then type text to filter against the Hugo-generated JSON index.
 - **Per-post table of contents:** Every article automatically renders a TOC (built via Hugo’s `TableOfContents`) to jump between sections quickly.
 - **Live-reload dev environment:** A Compose-powered `hugo server` watches the repo and refreshes the browser the moment content, layouts, or static assets change.
+- **Activity feeds:** Hugo now emits RSS, Atom, and JSON Feed streams rooted at `/activity.*` so any reader can subscribe.

 ## Quick start (build + run)